keithfancher/anki-robo/README.md

 tonnerre
 ```

 But making Anki cards is *tedious*.
-Let's see if `ankirobo` can help.
+Let's see if anki-robo can help.
 First,
 let's see what data sources are available.
-The `ankirobo list` command shows
+The `anki-robo list` command shows
 all of our configured data sources:

 ```
-$ ./ankirobo list
+$ ./anki-robo list
 jotoba-jp-en
 linguee-de-en
 linguee-es-en